Ouija: In popular culture

-The 1986 film Witchboard and its sequels center on the use of Ouija.
-The 1991 film And You Thought Your Parents Were Weird features use of a Ouija board in an important early scene.
-What Lies Beneath (2000) includes a séance scene with a board.
-Paranormal Activity (2007) involves a violent entity haunting a couple that becomes more powerful when the Ouija board is used.
-Another 2007 film, Ouija, depicted a group of adolescents whose use of the board causes a murderous spirit to follow them, while four years later, The Ouija Experiment portrayed a group of friends whose use of the board opens, and fails to close, a portal between the worlds of the living and the dead.
-The 2012 film I Am Zozo follows a group of people that run afoul of a demon (based on Pazuzu) after using a Ouija board.
+Another 2007 film, Ouija, depicted a group of adolescents whose use of the board causes a murderous spirit to follow them.
+In 2011, The Ouija Experiment portrayed a group of friends whose use of the board opens, and fails to close, a portal between the worlds of the living and the dead.
+The 2012 film I Am Zozo follows a group of people that run afoul of a demon, based on Pazuzu, after using a Ouija board.
 The 2014 film Ouija features a group of friends whose use of the board prompts a series of deaths.
-That film was followed by a 2016 prequel, Ouija: Origin of Evil, which also features the device.
+A 2016 prequel, Ouija: Origin of Evil, also features the device.

+Romancham (Goosebumps) is a 2023 Malayalam-language horror-comedy film.
+The plot involves several bachelors from Bangalore who improvise a Ouija board from a Carrom game.

 The British singer Morrissey released a controversial single titled "Ouija Board, Ouija Board" in 1989.
 The lyrics and the video of the song mockingly play with the idea of supernaturally contacting dead persons.

+The rap group Bone Thugs-n-Harmony referenced Ouija on their Horrorcore albums Creepin on ah Come Up and E. 1999 Eternal, having been inspired by seeing the board at Toys "R" Us.

-Jeremy Gans' nonfiction book, The Ouija Board Jurors: Mystery, Mischief and Misery in the Jury System, based on an article he wrote for the University of Melbourne, recounts an incident in which four jurors sought the help of a Ouija board during a double murder trial, both for guidance and to relieve the stress precipitated by the brutal images of evidence.
+Jeremy Gans' 2017 nonfiction book, The Ouija Board Jurors: Mystery, Mischief and Misery in the Jury System, based on an article he wrote for the University of Melbourne, recounts an incident in which four jurors sought the help of a Ouija board during a double murder trial, both for guidance and to relieve the stress precipitated by the brutal images of evidence.

 The National Geographic show Brain Games Season 5 episode "Paranormal" clearly showed the board did not work when all participants were blindfolded.

 The sitcom Steptoe and Son in Series 8 Episode 6, includes a scene with a Ouija board where Harold briefly fools Albert into believing that they are in contact with the ghost of Adolf Hitler.

+Ouija boards appear in the video game Phasmophobia as an item investigators can use to communicate with the ghost, although using it can prove dangerous.